X-Band EOS System > Features

 • Optional radome heater for very cold climates.

-All outdoor equipment is housed in the radome.
+All the outdoor equipment is housed within the radome.

 Indoor equipment